runnholm/CROCOA/README.md

 # Run alignment
 align(source_images, destination_dir, config)
 ```

+### Tips and tricks

+#### Image size
+The 2D correlation is very sensitive to the relative size of the target to the frame i.e. a small target in a large frame can give poor results.
+Therefore it can be useful to minimize the size of the frame considered while still makeing sure that the full target is contained.

+In cases where the alignment is very poor this can require manual correction of the coordinate system beforehand.

+#### Image normalization
+How the image is normalized before being run through the 2D correlation can also impact the quality of the alignment. test setting the normalization keyword to different settings.

+#### Always check manually
+What the title says.
+The system is most definitely not infallible.

 ## Contributions

 Contributions are welcome in the form of pull requests and issue submissions.